peterhry/peterhrynkow.com/_posts/2019-01-07-fishing-with-agiant-net.md

 Wow, that was easy.
 Now any change to the component’s rendered output will cause the test to fail.
 Sounds great, right?

-Well, let's say you add a new attribute `target` but accidentally name it `traget`.
+Well, let me give you a scenario where things go wrong.
+Say you decide to add a new attribute `target` but accidentally name it `traget`.

 ```jsx
 const Button = ({href, target, children}) => (